FORCE: Transferable Visual Jailbreaking Attacks via Feature Over-Reliance CorrEction: Methodology

 As depicted in Figure~\ref{fig:AN}, we observe that visual attacks are located in distinct subspaces across different layers, showing varying sensitivity to feature interpolation.
 It is clear that the features in the latter layer exhibit a more flattened representation, as feature interpolation leads to a smooth increase in loss.
 For example, in the 31st layer, the visual jailbreaking attack can continue to mislead the source MLLM even after 40\% of the natural features are interpolated, demonstrating a considerably robust representation against such changes.

 However, toward shallower layers, visual jailbreaking attacks exhibit progressively narrower feasible regions in the feature space.
 As evidenced by Figure~\ref{fig:AN}, in the 11th layer, the attack must retain more than 90\% of adversarial features to successfully manipulate the source MLLM, while the introduction of merely 30\% of natural features is sufficient to drive the loss sharply beyond 1.2.
 These observations suggest that in shallower layers, visual jailbreaking attacks exhibit an increasing reliance on model-specific features, manifested as narrower feasible regions.
-This reliance on non-generalizable early-layer features, in turn, confines the generated attacks to high-sharpness regions of the input space, making them unstable when transferred to other models.
+This reliance on non-generalizable early-layer features, in turn, confines the generated attacks to high-sharpness regions of input space, making them unstable when transferred to other models.
+We also verify the universality of early-layer dependency on different model architectures, as detailed in Appendix~\ref{appendix:B}.